Skip Ribbon Commands

 Qatar University Institutional Biosafety Committee (QU-IBC)

-The Qatar University Institutional Biosafety Committee (QU-IBC) is dedicated to overseeing research projects that involve biohazardous materials, including recombinant DNA, RNA interference (RNAi), pathogens, human and animal materials (such as biofluids and tissues), and other potentially infectious materials.
-The committee ensures that research activities comply with biosafety standards to protect public health and the environment.
+The Qatar University Institutional Biosafety Committee (QU-IBC) is dedicated to overseeing research projects involving biohazardous materials, recombinant DNA, RNA interference (RNAi), pathogens, and human/animal materials.
+We ensure all activities protect public health and the environment.

 Responsibilities